 Notes: Waste rock loadings applied in the solute transport model include the sum of PAG and NPAG components.
-The Operations source applies in the first 30 years of the simulation, and the Closure source applies for the remainder of the simulation.
+The Operations source applies for the remainder of the simulation.
 Reflooded mine workings reflect by-year loadings following reflooding. a) The mass loading for this solute was not provided in data (including waste rock and reflooded mine workings).
-Source concentrations were approximated based on the ratio of chloride in UTGMF tailings to chloride in the waste rock or reflooded mine workings components, except for Radium-228, which was based a) The mass loading for this solute was not provided in data (including waste rock and reflooded mine workings).
-Source concentrations were approximated based on the ratio of chloride in UTGMF tailings to chloride in the waste rock or reflored on the ratio of Radium-226.
+Source concentrations were approximated based on the ratio of chloride in UGTMF tailings to chloride in the waste rock or reflooded mine workings components, except for Radium-228, which was based on the ratio of Radium-226.

-PAG = potentially acid generating; NPAG = non-potentially acid generating; UGTMF = Underground Tailings Management Facility.
+PAG = potentially acid generating; NPAG = non-potentially acid generating; UGTMF = underground tailings management facility.